Monte Carlo Neural PDE Solver for Learning PDEs via Probabilistic Representation: Related Work

 \subsection{The Function-to-Function Neural PDE Solver}

 This kind of neural PDE solver has been proposed to learn mappings between functional spaces, such as mapping a PDE's initial condition to its solution~\cite{lu2021learning}.
-Works like DeepONet~\cite{lu2021learning} and its variants~\cite{hadorn2022shift,seidman2022nomad,venturi2023svd,lee2023hyperdeeponet} encode the initial conditions and queried locations using branch and trunk networks, respectively.
-Additionally, Fourier Neural Operator (FNO)~\cite{DBLP:conf/iclr/LiKALBSA21} and its variants~\cite{li2022geofno,rahman2023uno,tran2023factorized} explore learning the operator in Fourier space, an efficient approach for handling different frequency components.
-Several studies have employed graph neural networks~\cite{li2020neural, brandstetter2022message} or transformers~\cite{cao2021choose, li2022transformer} as the backbone models of neural solvers to adapt to complex geometries.
-However, these methods require the supervision of ground truth data generated via accurate numerical solvers, which can be time-consuming in general.
-To this end, some studies aim to train the neural PDE solvers without the supervision of data~\cite{wang2021learning,li2021physics,shi2022lordnet,huang2022metaautodecoder}.
-For example, \cite{wang2021learning} proposed PI-DeepONets, which utilize the PDE residuals to train DeepONets in an unsupervised way.
-Similarly, \cite{huang2022metaautodecoder} proposed Meta-Auto-Decoder, a meta-learning approach to learn families of PDEs in the unsupervised regime.
-Furthermore, LordNet~\cite{shi2022lordnet} and PINO~\cite{li2021physics} borrow techniques from traditional Eulerian methods, such as the finite difference and pseudo-spectral methods, and utilize the corresponding residuals as training loss, respectively.
-Compared to these unsupervised methods, the MCNP Solver incorporates physics information through the Feynman-Kac law, inheriting the advantage of Lagrangian methods.
-This approach allows the neural PDE solver to exhibit robustness against spatiotemporal variants, tolerate coarse step size, and naturally encode the boundary conditions.
+Works like DeepONet~\cite{lu2021learning} and its variants~\cite{seidman2022nomad,venturi2023svd,lee2023hyperdeeponet} encode the initial conditions and queried locations using branch and trunk networks, respectively.
+Additionally, Fourier Neural Operator (FNO)~\cite{DBLP:conf/iclr/LiKALBSA21} and its variants~\cite{li2022geofno,rahman2023uno,tran2023factorized} explore learning the operator in Fourier space, an efficient approach for handling different frequency components. {Several studies have employed graph neural networks~\cite{ummenhofer2019lagrangian, sanchez2020learning,li2020neural, brandstetter2022message} or transformers~\cite{cao2021choose, li2023transformer} as the backbone models of neural solvers to adapt to complex geometries.} However, these methods require the supervision of ground truth data generated via accurate numerical solvers, which can be time-consuming in general. {To this end, some studies aim to train the neural PDE solvers without the supervision of data~\cite{wandel2021learning,wang2021learning,shi2022lordnet,li2021physics}.} For example, \cite{wang2021learning} proposed PI-DeepONets, which utilize the PDE residuals to train DeepONets in an unsupervised way.
+Similarly, \cite{huang2022metaautodecoder} proposed Meta-Auto-Decoder, a meta-learning approach to learn families of PDEs in the unsupervised regime. {Furthermore, the MAC grid physics-constrained network~\cite{wandel2021learning}, LordNet~\cite{shi2022lordnet}, and PINO~\cite{li2021physics} borrow techniques from traditional Eulerian methods, such as the finite difference and pseudo-spectral methods, and utilize the corresponding residuals as training loss, respectively.
+In addition to the above approaches, several advanced methods have been proposed to further improve the accuracy of spatiotemporal derivative calculations in unsupervised solver learning methods.
+For instance, the spline-PINN methods~\cite{wandel2022spline, sun2022bayesian} use Hermite spline kernels to interpolate the spatiotemporal field continuously, and the SP-PINN~\cite{navaneeth2023stochastic} and its extension~\cite{navaneeth2024physics} employ stochastic projection to enhance the precision of spatial gradient computation.
+Compared to these unsupervised methods, the MCNP Solver integrates physical knowledge via a novel probabilistic perspective, leveraging the strengths of Lagrangian approaches.
+This approach allows the neural PDE solver to exhibit robustness against spatiotemporal variants and tolerate coarse step size.
+Also, the boundary conditions and geometric shapes of the PDEs are naturally embedded into the particles' random walk, eliminating the need for extra constraints in the loss function.
+Finally, the MCNP Solver can efficiently handle fractional Laplacian operators~\cite{kozubowski2006fractional}, addressing a gap in the existing unsupervised methods.}